pdp10/sbpipe/README.md

 ## Introduction
 This package contains a collection of pipelines for dynamic modelling of biological systems.
-It aims to automate common processes and speed up productivity for tasks such as model simulation, model single and double parameter scan, and parameter estimation.
+It aims to automate common processes and speed up productivity for tasks such as model simulation, single and double parameter scan, and parameter estimation.

-### Environment variables for sb_pipe
-The following environmental variables need to be set up:

-- export SB_PIPE=/path/to/sb_pipe
-- export PATH=$PATH:${SB_PIPE}/sb_pipe

-The path to CopasiSE must be added to the PATH environmental variable:

-- export PATH=$PATH:/path/to/CopasiSE

 ### Requirements
-Before proceeding, you should make sure that the following packages are installed in your machine: `build-essential`, `python-pip`, and (optionally) `texlive-latex-base`.

 In order to use sb_pipe, the following software must be installed:

 - Copasi 4.16 - [http://copasi.org/](http://copasi.org/)